 Menu or option Explanation Browse Gives access to wiki content such as pages, blog posts, etc, and allows you to browse the People Directory.
 If you are an administrator, the space and site administration options appear here too.
 User After you have logged in, your name will appear at top right of the screen.
-This is the 'User' menu, and allows you to log out, access your user profile or view your editing history, personal labels and page watches.
+This is the 'user' menu, and allows you to log out, access your user profile or view your editing history, personal labels and page watches.
 You can also retrieve drafts of pages you are editing.
 Search Type into this box and press 'Enter' to search.
 Edit Edit the current page.
 (Or press 'E'.)
 Share Email a link to the current page to another Confluence user.

 Add Add things to a page, or add new a new page or blog post to the space.
 Tools Miscellaneous actions relating to the page.
 Byline Shows who originally authored, and who most recently edited, the page.
 Byline Icons A small padlock icon indicates page restrictions.
 A paperclip icon indicates that the page has attachments.
 Both icons are clickable, leading to the 'Page Information' and 'Attachments' pages, respectively.
 Labels Shows labels (or tags) attached to the current page.
 (Or press 'L'.)
+Like Click to let people know that you like this page.
 Add a Comment Click in the text box to begin writing a comment.
 (Or press 'M'.)